CKCO-DT: Newscasts and other local programming

 Gary McLaren worked in the station's news department for 39 years from 1957 to 1996, spending most of that time in an on-air role, and also hosted Canadian Bandstand in the 1960s and the weekend newsmagazine show Sunday AM.
 Daiene Vernile anchored and produced the weekly program Provincewide from 1985 until April 2014, making it the longest continuously running, locally produced newsmagazine program in Canada.
 Other personalities during the station's history included local daytime show hosts such as Elaine Cole, Betty Thompson and Johnnie Walters.
 Thompson was also a long-time host of Romper Room.
 Bob Bratina hosted Polka Time with Walter Ostanek and replaced "Big Al" as host of Talent Showcase prior to Oopsy the Clown and his talent show Big Top Talent.

 CKCO was known for many years for the red jackets worn by news anchors on their newscasts, a practice that began in 1967 with the emergence of colour television and continued until 1989.
-On August 18, 2012, the Saturday edition of CTV News at 6 was expanded to one hour replacing The Beat.
+On August 18, 2012, the Saturday edition of CTV News at Six was expanded to one hour replacing The Beat.
 On April 20, 2014, the Sunday edition of CTV News at Six was also expanded to an hour replacing the long-running show Provincewide.

 From January 2017, local news was presented in 16:9 SD.
 On September 18, 2017, CTV Kitchener launched its own edition of CTV News at Five.
 Bell Media initially announced that high-definition production of CTV News Kitchener would commence on September 25.
 However, the launch date was delayed to October 2, with CTV News at Noon being the first local newscast to be presented in high-definition from the CTV Kitchener studios.

+CKCO's noon and weekend newscasts were cancelled on February 8, 2024, as part of nationwide programming cuts by Bell Media.